 - You can’t predict what will go viral – it might not be your favourite video

-Next up, Alex took to the floor to explain video, quite literally from a different point of view!
-Alex outlined that his video production business are a creative media production team specialising in business to business services.
+Next up, Alex took to the floor to explain video, quite literally, from a different point of view!
+Alex outlined that his video production business is a creative media production company specialising in business to business services.

 Alex stressed that your content is king.
-Video is universally understood and can convey complex messages on multiple platforms which are suitable for multiple devices, so it’s important to get it right.
+Video is universally understood and can convey complex messages on multiple platforms which are suitable for multiple devices, but that brings its own challenges, so it’s important to get it right.